Group marriage does not look quite so terrible as the philistines, whose minds cannot get beyond brothels, imagine it to be.

 The religious continuum

-For the sake of systematizing things, I’ve mapped out the following “religious continuum” chart, with dogma (enforced or indoctrinated belief) and reason (autonomous and critical thought) defining the two extremes.
-I divide up the continuum into four levels or stages, and I overlay four varieties of three institutions—the state, religion and the family—along their positions on the continuum depending on how susceptible they are to dogma or to reason (note that my categories are inevitably over-generalized and simplistic and are intended only for the present discussion).
+For the sake of my own rhetorical exercise, I’ve put together the following “religious continuum” chart, with dogma (enforced or indoctrinated belief) and reason (autonomous and critical thought) defining the two extremes.
+I divide up the continuum, admittedly somewhat arbitrarily, into four levels or stages, and I overlay four varieties of three institutions—the state, religion and the family—along their positions on the continuum depending on how susceptible they are to dogma or to reason.

-The democracies of the developed world (USA, Europe, Japan, etc.) fall into level 3, capitalism, again with significant variations.
-Plutocratic democracies like the US are closer to authoritarianism, with income disparities so entrenched and fortified against change.
+The democracies of the developed world (USA, Europe, Japan, etc.) fall into level 3, capitalism, again with significant variations (“capitalism” here a metonym for laissez-faire economics and politics).
+Plutocratic democracies like the US are closer to authoritarianism, with income disparities deeply entrenched and fortified against change.
 At the upper end of level 3, we have the social democracies of northern Europe, with their more rational, egalitarian capitalism.
 Level 4, communitarianism, represents what few societies have attained.
-It’s a loaded word with conflicting connotations, but by it I refer to a decentralized type of democratic socialism where intentional communities engage in promoting the social welfare and at the same time maintain various freedoms—speech, personal wealth (while excess wealth is fed back into the community), etc. This is ethically and equitably the most advanced stage of social organization: when reason unadulterated with dogma governs both at the level of the state and individuals’ lives.
+It’s a loaded word with conflicting connotations, but by it I refer to a decentralized type of democratic socialism where intentional communities promote the general social welfare without sacrificing key freedoms—of speech, assembly, movement, and the right to personal wealth (while excess wealth is fed back into the community).
+This is ethically and equitably the most advanced stage of social organization: when reason unadulterated with dogma governs at the level of the state and among the lives of individuals.

 We can similarly assess religion on the basis of the presence or absence of dogma.
 In a theocracy (level 1), religious expression is entirely externalized as dogma and codified in group behavior and rituals.
-These are also injunctions of the state: obey the rituals and you will never fall afoul of God or of the state.
+These are also injunctions of the state: obey the rituals and you will never fall afoul of the state, which is to say of God.
 Religion has little of the “spiritual” about it in a theocracy.
 There is no personal relationship with the deity, only with the state, which mediates the deity through its prescriptions (“thou shalt”) and proscriptions (“thou shalt not”).
-Examples of present-day theocracies are the regimes under the Taliban in Afghanistan and Isis in Syria and Iraq; a more benign form is Saudi Arabia, where the spartan quality of theocratic existence is upholstered by wealth and consumerism.
-It should be noted that patriarchal theocracies are almost by definition female slavery regimes; women enjoy few rights beyond basic survival, and even their survival is at the whim of male relatives, who may kill them with virtual impunity for real or suspected sexual relations.
+Examples of present-day theocracies are the regimes under the Taliban in Afghanistan and Isis in Syria and Iraq; a less harsh example is Saudi Arabia, where the spartan quality of theocratic existence is upholstered by wealth and consumerism.
+It should be noted that patriarchal theocracies are almost by definition female slavery regimes.
+Women there enjoy few rights beyond basic survival, and even their survival is at the whim of male relatives, who may kill them with virtual impunity for real or suspected sexual relations.

-When a society is able to compartmentalize the religious from the civic spheres, making it the individual’s and family’s, rather than the state’s responsibility to abide by religious norms, we rise to religious orthodoxy (level 2).
-A measure of religious freedom is allowed, but only one religion, or one sect thereof (e.g. Catholic or Protestant) is officially sanctioned.
+When a society is able to compartmentalize the religious from the civic spheres, making it the individual’s, rather than the state’s responsibility to abide by religious norms, we rise to religious orthodoxy (level 2).
+A measure of religious freedom is allowed, but only one religion, or one sect thereof (e.g., Catholic or Protestant) is officially sanctioned.
 This freedom tends to be conditional; you are expected to exercise it by readily conforming to the dominant faith.
-It is ironic that the Puritans fled Europe for America in the name of religious freedom, only to enforce their own harsh brand of Calvinism on their communities for generations.
+It is ironic that the Puritans fled Europe for America in the name of religious freedom, only to enforce their own harsh brand of Calvinism on their communities.
 Religious orthodoxy remained the norm in Europe and the US up until the twentieth century.